jddes/pyebus/README.md

 # Required dependencies

 -The eBUS SDK from Pleora Technologies, composed of drivers and dlls installed in "C:\\Program Files\\Common Files\\Pleora\\eBUS SDK".
-This path is currently hard-coded in __init__.py, which should ideally be changed (get from the path?).
+This path is currently hard-coded in __init__.py, which should ideally be changed.
 It might be sufficient to install their free "eBUS player" only, which might install all the required drivers and API even without the SDK
 -WinPython64-3.9.4.0
 -Opencv: "pip install opencv-python"